-Tetanus is a serious disease caused by a bacterial toxin that affects your nervous system, leading to painful muscle contractions, particularly of your jaw and neck muscles.
-Tetanus can interfere with your ability to breathe and can threaten your life.
-Tetanus is commonly known as "lockjaw."
+Tetanus is a serious disease of the nervous system caused by a toxin-producing bacterium.
+The disease causes muscle contractions, particularly of your jaw and neck muscles.
+Tetanus is commonly known as lockjaw.

-Thanks to the tetanus vaccine, cases of tetanus are rare in the United States and other parts of the developed world.
-But the disease remains a threat to those who aren't up to date on their vaccinations.
+Because of the widespread use of vaccines, cases of tetanus are rare in the United States and other parts of the developed world.
+The disease remains a threat to people who aren't up to date on their vaccinations.
 It's more common in developing countries.

-- Spasms and stiffness in your jaw muscles (trismus)
+- Painful spasms and rigidity in your neck muscles

 - Difficulty swallowing

 Progression of tetanus results in repeated painful, seizure-like spasms that last for several minutes (generalized spasms).
 Usually, the neck and back arch, the legs become rigid, the arms are drawn up to the body, and the fists are clenched.
 Muscle rigidity in the neck and abdomen may cause breathing difficulties.

 These severe spasms may be triggered by minor events that stimulate the senses — a loud sound, a physical touch, a draft or light.

 As the disease progresses, other signs and symptoms may include: